 According to the examination regulations, students don’t have to do an internship during their studies.
 However, we recommend you to complete an internship during the semester break.
 The Department of Law helps you find suitable companies through the Career Network of the University of Mannheim and by publishing internships related to the program on the website of the Department of Law.
 It is possible to write your master's thesis while interning with a company.
 Your thesis supervisor will be from the University of Mannheim; he or she will, however, cooperate with your supervisor at the respective company.

 Students who wish to earn a doctorate from the University of Mannheim must have completed their master’s program with a final grade that meets the admission requirements.
 They must also find a supervisor.
-For comprehensive information on pursuing a doctoral degree, please see the regulations and procedures governing the doctoral dissertation (only available in German).

 Applicants need to have a bachelor’s degree in Law to be admitted to the Master of Laws.
 A degree in a different field is sufficient if it requires students to obtain at least 16 ECTS credits in law subjects and if it is recognized as equivalent by the admissions committee.